-We apply our expertise within circular economic modelling, resource efficiency, environmental policies, Life Cycle Cost (LCC) assessment, sustainable business models and market exploitation strategies in projects supporting the transition to a circular and sustainable economy.
+with expertise within circular economic modelling, resource efficiency, environmental policies, economic feasibility, sustainable business models, market exploitation strategies, co-creation processes in projects and initiatives supporting the transition to a circular and sustainable economy.

-Our activities within EU research projects has led to the spin-off start up URBAN TREE, providing cities and citizens with more solutions to green their urban spaces.
+Our activities within EU research projects has led to a start-up activity: URBAN TREE, providing cities and citizens with sustainable solutions to greening urban spaces.

 CWare is a start-up and dedicated to the sustainability agenda and green transition.
 We are involved in a number of EU research projects within circular economy related to the built environment and urban greening and resilience.
 We can assess green and societal impacts and assist in developing green business models and exploitation strategies.
 Our mission is to bring new innovative green ideas into life through collaboration and co-development.